All controversy begins with DOUBT.

 - Long Song, Short Scene: The theme of Joy Division/Plato's Cavern.
 It's only heard while in that district of town, which becomes inaccessible after the first 1/3 of the game.

-- Love Makes You Evil: The reason Elijah Modnar continues the Snatcher project long after it was suppose to be discontinued.
-When he grows too old though, it later replaced by delusions of World Domination.
+- Love Makes You Evil: The reason Elijah Modnar continues the Snatcher project long after it was supposed to be discontinued.
+When he grows too old though, it is later replaced by delusions of World Domination.